Introducing a new kitten/cat to the household can be made easier by following a few simple rules:

 • Ensure all cats are vaccinated, wormed and up to date with healthcare.
 Have older cats tested for FIV/FELV before introducing a new kitten/cat into the home.

-• Stress is a common problem when introducing a new kitten/cat into another cat’s territory due to a lack of familiarisation marks:
+Stress is a common problem when introducing a new kitten/cat into another cat’s territory due to a lack of familiarisation marks, such as:

 Things to have set up: